donny-nguyen/donny-nguyen.github.io/aboutme.md

 # About Me

-I am a Senior Software Engineer with 10+ years of experience in building scalable backend services, cloud infrastructure, and web applications.
-Demonstrated expertise in architecting AWS-based solutions supporting millions of users and leading development of complex marketing automation platforms.
-Strong track record in cross-functional collaboration, mentoring junior developers, and delivering high-impact projects for global clients including Ferrero International S.A.
-Specialized in Java/Spring ecosystem, cloud architecture, and building robust RESTful APIs.
+Senior Software Engineer with 10+ years of experience specializing in Java/Spring ecosystem, scalable cloud infrastructure and distributed systems.
+Proven track record in developing high-performance backend services for gaming and educational platforms, serving millions of users worldwide.
+Extensive expertise in AWS cloud architecture, real-time multiplayer systems, and marketing automation platforms.
+Demonstrated success in building robust RESTful APIs, implementing sophisticated matchmaking systems, and optimizing application performance.
+Strong background in cross-functional collaboration and delivering high-impact projects for global clients including Ferrero International S.A.

 ## Technical Skills